kamek-pf/tftools/README.md

 TensorFlow helpers, focus on ML, not on glue code.

 ## Use cases and examples
+Current helpers are centered around PASCAL-VOC and the tfrecord format, more things will be added over time. \
 Heres what's currently available:
 - Dataset preparation - object detection